isaksolheim/chess/README.md

-# Chess++ - Group Project in TDT4240 - Software Architecture
+# Group Project in TDT4240 - Software Architecture

+This is the android application Chess++.
+It is an online multiplayer game where you can play one of many chess variants.

 ## How to run the project